SUMMARY OF CASE:

-The Plaintiff was the operator of a Jeep stopped at a red traffic signal in the Eastbound direction of travel on Hempstead Turnpike in Levittown, New York.
-She was stopped at the red traffic signal, intending on making a left hand turn into the Waldbaum's shopping center.
+The Plaintiff was driving a Jeep and was stopped at a red traffic signal in the Eastbound direction of travel on Hempstead Turnpike in Levittown, New York.
+She was intending to make a left hand turn into the Waldbaum's shopping center.

-The Defendant was driving a 2003 Ford and was leaving Waldbaum's shopping plaza, intending on making a right hand turn onto Hempstead Turnpike, in the Westbound direction of travel.
+The Defendant was driving a 2003 Ford and was leaving Waldbaum's shopping plaza, intending to make a right hand turn onto Hempstead Turnpike, in the Westbound direction of travel.
 As Defendant's vehicle approached a red traffic signal, located at the exit to the shopping center at the intersection of Hempstead Turnpike, Defendant opened her vehicle door and fell out of her car, which then proceeded into the westbound lane of travel on Hempstead Turnpike.
 (Defendant was deceased prior to party depositions and therefore the reason Defendant opened her vehicle door and what caused her to fall out of the car are unknown).

 At the same time, Defendant Tuccillo was driving a 2006 Cadillac Escalade westbound on Hempstead Turnpike, with a green traffic signal.
 As Defendant Nicholson's vehicle proceeded through the red traffic signal, Defendant Nicholson's vehicle struck the rear passenger side of Defendant Tuccillo's vehicle, causing Defendant Tuccillo's vehicle to be pushed into the eastbound lanes of travel on Hempstead Turnpike.
 The front of Defendant Tuccillo's vehicle struck the front of Plaintiff's vehicle, which remained stopped at the traffic signal.

 By decision dated January 11, 2008, the Honorable Michele M. Woodard granted Plaintiff summary judgment on the issue of liability as against Defendants World Auto Group, Inc.,d/b/a Auto World Kia and James Nicholson, As administrator of the Estate of Jane A. Nicholson, deceased.